bmgolley/localscribe/README.md

 # Localscribe Enhanced

 A tool for creating WH40k units on Tabletop Simulator.
+This is derived from the Yellowscribe TTS mod.

 ## Features